lchacon-LANL/pixie3d/README.txt

       nc_eom_v   = .false.     !
 Whether we use non-conservative form of inertia in EOM solenoidal = .true.      !
 Whether we use solenoidal discret. of Faraday's law solve_rho  = .true.      !
-Whether we solver continuity equation or not
+Whether we solver continuity equation or not sym_st     = .false.     !
+Whether we use the symmetric form of the viscous stress !   tensor or not

       advect   = 2             !
 Type of advective scheme
                                !
 1,7 -> upwind,